 9. Jay Mantri

 Offers free stock images for commercial use.
-The site is famous for beautiful city and landscape photography.
+The site is famous for its beautiful city and landscape photography.

 Foodiesfeed is a resource of awesome naturally looking food photos that are completely free to download.
 Jakub Kapusnak started Foodiesfeed 3 years ago.
 Ever since, Foodiesfeed has been getting mentioned in large online magazines and blogs such as Forbes, Designmodo, Lifehacker, Buzzfeed, Ultralinx and many more as one of the best websites to get free photos.